Photo by Marius Ciocirlan on Unsplash

 This nearly century-old family-owned farm has hayrides, multiple mazes, and a fun picnic play area, in addition to pumpkin and apple-picking.
 The latter has a $7 fee for picking, which includes orchard admission and a tote bag, plus you pay per pound.
 If you want a pumpkin, you’ll have to spring for the $16 Farm Sampler, which includes maze and hayride access—you can upgrade to the $25 All Access Pass for both pumpkins and apples, which I highly recommend doing.

 1335 White Hill Road, Yorktown Heights, NY

 This Yorktown Heights farm, located about an hour’s drive from Manhattan and is celebrating its 105th year of harvest.
 It offers apple, pumpkin, and peach picking, with apple season kicking off in September and pumpkins arriving in October.
-To enter the apple orchard, you’ve got to commit to half-a-peck per person, or half a bushel per three to 4 adults, though you get a hay and wagon ride out of the deal, too.
-The pumpkin patch is open daily from 10 a.m. to 4:30 pm.
+To enter the apple orchard, which offers 13 varieties, you’ve got to commit to half a peck per person or half a bushel per three to four adults.
+The farm is open every day except Tuesday from 10 a.m to 4:30 pm.
 On the weekends, you can also do a wine tasting at the on-.location White Hill Vineyard.

 Photo courtesy of Queens County Farm Museum

 The Queens County Farm Museum is New York City’s finest apple-procuring and pumpkin-picking establishment, boasting a long tradition of permitting urbanites to pretend they live somewhere rural for five minutes.
 The 47-acre farm has a pumpkin patch open daily in October, and though you can’t exactly pick apples on the premises, you can purchase them (and apple pie, and apple cider) at the farmstand.
 More importantly, you can visit the famed Amazing Maize Maze.

 - The 7 best places to see fall foliage outside NYC